srpedlar-cmd/active-directory-home-lab/README.md

 ![Step 5](server-5.png)

-Configured the server settings required before promoting it to a Domain Controller.
+After completing the installation, created a password under the administrator.

 ---